smolino/skill-gpio8s-lcd/README.md

-# picroft 8 Switch Relay skill gpio Readme
+# picroft 8 Switch Relay skill gpio and LCD Readme

-This is a skill for picroft that will interact with the GPIO and 8 Swich Relay
+This is a skill for picroft that will interact with the GPIO and 8 Swich Relay + LCD

 ## Requirements

 This requires a Picroft install on the RPi you can find instructions on the home.mycroft.ai site.
-Be sure that mycroft user has the following the group for gpio
+Be sure that mycroft user has the following the group for gpio An LCD1602

 ### Requires